-Competition - assessments of ENL's exposure to bypass or generation are undertaken annually as part of ENL's strategic planning process.
+Competition - assessments of Eastland Network Limited's exposure to bypass or generation are undertaken annually as part of Eastland Network Limited's strategic planning process.
 As issues arise they are discussed at monthly board meetings.

-Customer activity - regular communication is maintained will all ENL's significant consumers.
-In addition to growth projects ENL has policies in place to provide assistance to local businesses.
+Customer activity - regular communication is maintained will all Eastland Network Limited's significant consumers.
+In addition to growth projects Eastland Network Limited has policies in place to provide assistance to local businesses.

 Project management & professional liability - regular training and refreshers are carried out.
 Insurance policies and registrations with professional bodies are kept up to date.
 Contracts with service providers define provisions required to control associated risks.
-Maintenance and inspection activities documented in this plan, in addition to condition assessment information target identification of hazards and non-compliance issues.
+Maintenance and inspection activities documented in this plan, in addition to condition assessment information, target the identification of hazards and non-compliance issues.
 Targets for elimination of the risks associated with the hazards and compliance issues are also documented for each asset category in section 8 of this plan.

-Financial - contracts with ENL consumers define liability and performance penalties.
-Contracts with ENL suppliers include requirements for insurance and protection of works.
+Financial - contracts with Eastland Network Limited consumers define liability and performance penalties.
+Contracts with Eastland Network Limited suppliers include requirements for insurance and protection of works.

-Emergency Preparedness - Procedures and contact lists for explosion, fire, disease, accident, injury or death incidents, and environmental accidents that may be associated with operation of ENL's main office facilities, network assets and incidents involving contractors working for the company.
+Emergency Preparedness - Procedures and contact lists for explosion, fire, disease, accident, injury or death incidents, and environmental accidents that may be associated with operation of Eastland Network Limited's main office facilities, network assets and incidents involving contractors working for the company.

-Disaster Recovery - Policies, plans and readily accessible documentation are maintained to maximise the effectiveness of ENL's efforts to overcome disaster events.
+Disaster Recovery - Policies, plans and readily accessible documentation are maintained to maximise the effectiveness of Eastland Network Limited's efforts to overcome disaster events.
 Financial arrangements and insurance policies are in place to control the associated financial impacts resulting from events of this nature.
 The network is not covered by catastrophe insurance.
 A borrowing provision is allocated in the annual funding plan for storm and large unplanned events.
 Events considered in the assessments include flooding, earthquake, tsunami, war, landslips, drought, volcanic eruption, severe storms and bush fire.